-Wedmore has a very active community and hosts a number of events throughout the year including the famous Turnip Prize, the Wedmore Harvest Home, Theale Flower show, Wedmore Opera, Street Fair, Wedmore in Bloom flower dispays, Wedmore Theatre Club productions, Blackford Village Scarecrows display and the Real Ale Festival to name a few.
+Wedmore has a very active community and hosts a number of events throughout the year including the famous Turnip Prize, the Wedmore Harvest Home, Theale Flower show, Wedmore Opera, Street Fair, Wedmore in Bloom flower displays, Wedmore Theatre Club productions, Blackford Village Scarecrows display and the Wedmore Real Ale Festival to name a few.

 Wedmore Playing Fields offers excellent sporting facilities for tennis, football, cricket and bowls.

 The highly respected Isle of Wedmore News is a monthly community news free magazine which provides news, articles, what's on and advertisements from the businesses serving the community.

 Read all about the Final Wedmore Neighbourhood Plan.

 The tune is Sleepy Maggie and the musicians are The Somerset Levellers:

 Alan Balmer - bass, Dave Sawtell - bodhran, Simon Dore - melodeon,

 Bernard Coulter - guitar and Lou Muton - violin.